FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/amop_protocol.md

 - Real-time: AMOP messages do not rely on blockchain transactions and consensus.
 Messages are transmitted in real time among nodes with a milliseconds delay.
 - Reliability: When AMOP message is transmitting, it can automatically search all feasible link in blockchain network for communication.
 As long as at least one link is available, the message is guaranteed to be reachable.
 - Efficiency: The AMOP message has simple structure and efficient processing logic.
 AMOP message's simple structure and efficient processing logic makes it to fully utilize network bandwidth and require a small amount of CPU usage only.
 - Security: All communication links of AMOP use SSL encryption.
-The encryption algorithm is configurable.
+The encryption algorithm is configurable.and the topic supports identity authentication mechanism.
 - Easy to use: No additional configuration is required in SDK when using AMOP.

 ## Logical architecture
 ![](../../images/sdk/AMOP.jpg)
 We take the typical IDC architecture of the bank as the example to overview each region:

 - SF region: The business service region inside the agency.
-The business subsystem in this region uses blockchain SDK.
-If there is no DMZ region, the configured SDK connects to the blockchain node, otherwise SDK connects to the blockchain front of DMZ region.
+The business subsystem in this region uses blockchain SDK. the configured SDK connects to the blockchain node.
-- DMZ region: The external network isolation region inside the agency.
-It is not required, if any, the region is deployed in front of blockchain.
 - Blockchain P2P network: This is a logical region and deployed blockchain nodes of each agency.
 Blockchain nodes can also be deployed inside the agency.

 ## Configuration